Nucleomics-VIB/bionano-tools/README.md

 Tools to process and QC BioNanoGenomics data.

+*Please do dry run to discover the available options in each command*

 ### **bnxstats.pl**

-The perl script **[bnxstats.pl](qc-tools/bnxstats_v1.pl)** computes basic stats from a BNX file just like what IrysView does under windows (but without the W).
-A new version of the script **[bnxstats.pl](qc-tools/bnxstats.pl)** was developped to return stats and distributions for each filtering subset (the original script was renamed 'bnxstats_v1' adn is left for reference).
+The perl script **[bnxstats_v1.pl](qc-tools/bnxstats_v1.pl)** computes basic stats from a BNX file with size filtering just like what IrysView does under windows (but without the W).
+This original script was renamed 'bnxstats_v1' and left for reference.
+A new version of the script **[bnxstats.pl](qc-tools/bnxstats.pl)** allows filtering by size but also by avgIntensity and SNR and returns counts for each filtering subset, it also supports gzipped BNX files which is a nice thing given the huge size these text files tend to develop.

 ### **bnxfilter.pl**

 The perl script **[bnxfilter.pl](qc-tools/bnxfilter.pl)** filters BNX data based on min- and max-length, max-averageIntensity, min-SNR to generate nicer data for assembly.
 The avgIntensitty value can be read from a run with **bnxstats.pl**, a default absolute value of '0.6' will otherwise be applied.
+The most recent version of the code supports gzipped data and exports as gzip as option.

 ### **bnxreheader.pl**